 Epilepsy can strike anyone at any age.
 However, most persons who develop seizures during their formative years tend to experience a reduction in the intensity and frequency of their seizures as they grow older.
-In many cases the Epilepsy will disappear completely.
-50% of all cases develop before 10 years of age.
+In many cases the Epilepsy may resolve.

-Many varieties of epileptic seizures occur, and frequency and form of attacks vary greatly from person to person.
-With modern methods of treatment, however, most cases can be fully controlled.
-Because there are so many nuances in epilepsy and so many different kinds of seizures, a specific classification system is being promoted by the International League Against Epilepsy.
+Epilepsy encompases a wide variety of different seizures.
+Frequency and form of attacks vary greatly from person to person.
+With modern methods of treatment, however, many cases can be controlled.
+Because there are so many nuances in Epilepsy and so many different kinds of seizures, a specific classification system is being promoted by the International League Against Epilepsy.
 The International Classification of Epilepsy Seizures has been adopted by the medical community and is gradually replacing outdated seizure terminology including "grand mal" and "petit mal".

-The new classification scheme describes two major types of seizures: "partial" and "generalized".
-It also divides each of these categories into subcategories including simple partial, complex-partial, absence, tonic-clonic, and other types.
+The new classification scheme describes two major types of seizures: "focal" and "generalized".
+It also divides each of these categories into subcategories including focal dyscognitive seizures, absence seizures, tonic-clonic seizures, and other types.

-The distinction between "partial" and "generalized" seizures is the most important feature of the new classification system.
-If the excessive electrical discharge in the brain is limited to one area, the seizure is partial.
+The distinction between "focal" and "generalized" seizures is the most important feature of the new classification system.
+If the excessive electrical discharge in the brain is limited to one area, the seizure is focal.
 If the whole brain is involved, it is generalized.

-Partial seizures (formerly known as focal seizures) with elementary symptomology are often referred to a simple partial.
+Focal seizures with elementary symptomology were formely known as partial seizures.
 During this type of seizure the patient can experience a range of strange or unusual sensations including sudden, jerky movements of one body part, distortions in hearing or seeing, stomach discomfort, or a sudden sense of fear.
 Consciousness is not impaired.
 If another seizure type follows, these sensations may be referred to as an "aura".

-Complex-partial seizures (formerly psychomotor or temporal lobe epilepsy) are characterized by a complicated motor act involving impaired consciousness.
+Focal dyscognitive seizures (formerly complex-partial seizures) are characterized by a complicated motor act involving impaired consciousness.
 During the seizure the patient appears dazed and confused.
 Purposeless behaviours such as random walking, mumbling, head turning, or pulling at clothing may be observed.
 Usually, these so-called "automatisms" cannot be recalled by the patient.
 In children this seizure may consist of staring or lip-smacking, and therefore may be confused with the absence seizure described below.

 Generalized absence seizures (formerly petit mal) are characterized by 5 to 15 second lapses in consciousness.
 During this time the patient appears to be staring into space and the eyes may roll upwards.

 Absences are not preceded by an aura and activity can be resumed immediately afterwards.
 Typically, they occur in children and disappear by adolescence.
-They may, however, evolve into other seizure types, such as complex-partial or tonic-clonic.
+They may, however, evolve into other seizure types, such as focal dyscogntive (complex-partial) or tonic-clonic.
 The occurrence of absence seizures in adulthood is rare.

 The tonic-clonic (formerly grand mal) seizure is a generalized convulsion involving two phases.
 In the tonic phase, the individual loses consciousness and falls, and the body becomes rigid.
 In the clonic period the body extremities jerk and twitch.
 After the seizure, consciousness is regained slowly.
-If the tonic-clonic seizure begins locally (with a partial seizure) it may be preceded by an "aura".
-These seizures are said to be secondarily generalized.
+If the tonic-clonic seizure begins locally (with a focal seizure) it may be preceded by an "aura".

 Benign Rolandic Epilepsy is an epileptic syndrome occurring in young children that is age limited (you stop having seizures in the teen years).
 Salivation and twitching of the mouth or upper extremity on one side are typical manifestations.
 Seizures occur almost exclusively nocturnally.